Nearly 20% of children in the United States live below the federal poverty level

 - The Spirit of Partnership.
 We refer to the organizations we work with as partners because our programs are built on mutual learning, sharing, and trust.

-- An Amazing Team of Capacity Building Specialists.
+- Our Capacity Building Specialists.
 With a combined total of over 100 years of experience and expertise in nonprofit management and organizational development, our Capacity Building Specialists are highly skilled, culturally responsive, and understand the local nonprofit and philanthropic landscape.

 - A Long-Term Commitment to our Nonprofit Partners and their Sustainability.
 We offer partners ongoing training, referrals to resources, an online community forum, and opportunities to continue to learn, share, and grow as part of a supportive peer network.
 We also champion better government policies and philanthropic practices that benefit small, community-based nonprofits and create equitable communities.

 - Demonstrated Results.
 We are committed to monitoring and measuring our partners’ progress over time through pre & post assessments and annual surveys that measure organizational growth and sustainability.
-On average, within five years of receiving a Fair Chance Partnership, alumni nonprofits more than double their budgets and number of children served.
+On average, within five years of receiving a Fair Chance Praxis Partnership, alumni nonprofits more than double their revenue and the number of children served.

 Interested in becoming a Fair Chance Partner?
 Click here to learn more about our Partnerships and our application process.

-Please note, currently Fair Chance only accepts applications from organizations that provide programming to children and families experiencing poverty in Washington, DC and Prince George’s County, MD.
-For information about other opportunities to work with Fair Chance, please visit our For Foundations & Government Agencies page.
+Please note, currently Fair Chance only accepts applications from organizations that provide programming for children, youth, and families experiencing poverty in Washington, DC.